Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) must be held within 3 months after the date on which the original request was made; and

-   2. may only consider the business stated in that request.
+   b) may only consider the business stated in that request.

 5. The Association must reimburse all reasonable expenses incurred by the Members convening a special general meeting under sub-rule (3).